garrandall/popular-music-data/tracks/body-2-body-ace-hood-chris-brown.md

 We the Best huh
 So I had a few things in mind
 Ha ha ha ha
-And I was thinkin uhm...
+And I was thinkin uhm

 Baby, you don't have to try to read my mind